superhotbacon/F24_Team5_DARPA_Triage_Drone/Documentation/Electrical/Microphone and Speaker Detailed Design.md

 ### **7. Challenges and Mitigation**
 - **Noise Interference**:
-  - Additional low-pass or high-pass filters can complement the notch filter for broader noise rejection.
-- **Latency**:
-  - Optimized data processing pipelines using the Jetson Nano’s GPU ensure low-latency operation.
+  - While the notch filter addresses specific noise frequencies, additional low-pass or high-pass filters may be necessary for broader noise rejection.
+These supplementary filters can help eliminate any residual interference that the notch filter cannot handle.
+However, until I can test the drone’s noise characteristics during operation, it is difficult to fully identify and filter out all unwanted frequencies.
+During the drone's assembly phase, I plan to conduct tests to measure the actual noise generated.
+This will allow me to fine-tune the filters to target the specific noise profile more effectively. noise rejection.
 ---

 ### **8. Conclusion**